radixdlt/radixdlt-scrypto/radix-engine/book/src/README.md

 * Is Object-Oriented and Type-Safe
 * Enforces move/ownership semantics
 * Has the ability to add system plugins to extend/modify system functionality

+## Radix Babylon Network

+The Radix Engine running on the Radix Babylon network is a specific system configuration of Radix Engine which makes asset and auth management a native/core feature of the system.